erizocosmico/go-itergen/README.md

 This is a naive attempt to make easier deal with this kind of operations over iterable types without having to write every single time the same code over and over.

+**Note:** currently, only slice types are supported.
+The support of channels is planned to be developed.

 ## Available operations

 go-itergen generates the following functions for a slice type: